dexterfitch/woodland-log/README.md

 ##Setup

+See this project at: https://woodland-logger.herokuapp.com/

-This app requires Ruby, Rails, and ImageMagick to run.
+Otherwise, this app requires Ruby, Rails, and ImageMagick to run locally.

 Download project folder.